-If indicted and convicted for Health Care Fraud, a person confronts severe penalties under the Sentencing Guidelines because the loss associated with medical claims is often steep.
+If indicted for and convicted healthcare fraud, a person can face severe penalties under the sentencing guidelines because the loss associated with medical claims is often steep.
 Thus, prosecutors may seek tens of millions in damages, years in prison, and forfeiture of assets.